VEHICLE BUYER'S GUIDE

 What are the most common Element problems?+

-The most frequently reported Honda Element issues involve: VISIBILITY, AIR BAGS, SUSPENSION, ELECTRICAL SYSTEM.
+The most frequently reported Honda Element issues involve: VISIBILITY:WINDSHIELD, AIR BAGS, SUSPENSION, ELECTRICAL SYSTEM.
 These are aggregated across all model years from NHTSA owner complaint filings.
 Frequency of complaints does not necessarily indicate severity.

 Deep-Dive Research